 From Tower City, underneath the iconic Terminal Tower on Public Square, there is a walkway directly to the ballpark and the adjoining Quicken Loans Arena – meaning you could fly in, ride in, walk in, see a game, walk out, ride out and fly out, all in one day.
 But you really should take a day to see the city.

 Train?
 Bad idea.
-Not because of the price, just $227 round-trip; but because of the schedule.
+Not because of the price, just $220 round-trip -- cheaper than Greyhound, for once -- but because of the schedule.
 The Lake Shore Limited (formerly known as the Twentieth Century Limited when the old New York Central Railroad ran it from Grand Central Terminal to Chicago's LaSalle Street Station) leaves New York's Penn Station at 3:40 every afternoon, and arrives at Cleveland's Lakefront Station at 3:27 in the morning.
 In reverse, the train leaves Lakefront Station at 5:50 AM and arrives back at Penn Station at 6:35 PM.
 Time-wise, this is incredibly inconvenient.

 And, unlike the Cleveland Union Terminal, now known as Tower City Center but hasn’t had long-distance passenger rail traffic since 1977, Lakefront Station, at 200 Cleveland Memorial Shoreway, is not exactly one of the great rail terminals of this country.
 To make matters worse, while the RTA Green Line and Blue Line both serve Lakefront Station, the RTA doesn't run overnight, and thus any Amtrak train that comes into the station will not be serviced by it.